-Some of the main symptoms of pulsatile tinnitus is hearing a pulse-like sound in your ear which is similar to hearing heartbeat in ear or pulse.
+One of the main symptoms of pulsatile tinnitus is hearing a pulse-like sound in your ear which is similar to hearing your heartbeat.
 You can even calculate your pulse with the help of sounds heard in your ears.
 But it may be noticed in one or both ear which can be loud and distracting, or even unbearable.

-Some other symptoms may also be noticed such as heart palpitations or feelings of lightheadedness.
+You may experience other symptoms such as heart palpitations or feelings of lightheadedness.
 These symptoms must be evaluated by a professional as soon as possible.
-Call 911, if any sudden chest pain or other signs of a heart attack is experienced.

-Some other symptoms may be noticed if you have high pressure in the fluid around your brain, which is known as idiopathic intracranial hypertension.
+In case you experience high pressure in the fluid around your brain, which is known as idiopathic intracranial hypertension.
 Then you may Found some symptoms such as